AGiorgetti/agiorgetti.github.io/_drafts/journey-dotnetcore-app-types.md

 ---
 layout: post
-title: Journey to the .NET Core - Application Types
+title: Journey to the .NET Core - Application Types & Distribution Strategies
 comments: true
 disqus_identifier: 4515D239-F9C3-49DC-A8D6-EE9D02D1F710
 tags: [.NET Core, .NET]
 ---

-An important concept when it comes to .NET Core is: Application Portability, in short where and how we are able to run our applications.
+An important concept when it comes to .NET Core is Application Portability, in short where and how we are able to distribute and run our applications.

-.NET Core has 2 types of applications:
+.NET Core has two types of applications:

 - Portable applications.
 - Self Contained Applications.

-To illustrate the difference between these two types of application let's start creating a "multiple projects solution" to use with Visual Studio Code:
+To illustrate the difference between these two let's start creating a "multiple projects solution" to use with Visual Studio Code:

-- Create a new folder which will contain the project hierarchy
+- Create a new folder which will contain the project hierarchy.
-- Create a "global.json" file in the folder:
+- Create a "global.json" file in the folder with this content:

 {% highlight json %}
 {